-- How do I prepare for a negotiation?
+- How do I prepare for a sales negotiation?

-- Should I approach negotiations with regular customers differently from one-off deals?
+- Should I approach sales negotiations with regular customers differently from one-off deals?

-- What should I find out about the customer to put me in a stronger position?
+- What do I need to know about the customer before entering the sales negotiations that will put me a stronger negotiating position?

-- How flexible should I be on price?
+- How flexible should I be on price during sales negotiations?

 - What can I do to stop the customer negotiating my price down?

-- What compromises should I be prepared to make?
+- What compromises should I be prepared to make during sales negotiations?

-- What should I do when I'm not sure whether I need to make a concession to get the deal?
+- What should I do when I'm not sure whether I need to make a concession to make a sale?

-- How should I handle several different negotiating points?
+- How should I handle different negotiating points?

-- Are there any psychological tactics I can use?
+- Are there any psychological tactics I can use during sales negotiations?

-- What are the most common mistakes sellers make in negotiations?
+- What are the most common mistakes sellers make in sales negotiations?

-- What should I do when a major point has been agreed?
+- What should I do when a major point has been agreed during sales negotiations?

-- Is a negotiation legally binding before we have written confirmation?
+- Is a sales agreement legally binding before we have written confirmation?

-- What should I do if we can't reach agreement?
+- What should I do if we can't reach agreement during sales negotiations?

-1. How do I prepare for a negotiation?
+1. How do I prepare for a sales negotiation?

 At the same time, you also need to think about your own priorities and objectives.
 Before you walk into a negotiation, you should decide what price you are aiming for any the lowest price you would be prepared to accept.
 The price you are prepared to accept may also depend on other factors, such as the size of the order and whether the customer will pay promptly.